Coronavirus Job Support Scheme – FAQs for employers

 Yes, it appears so.
-The factsheet for the general JSS says that employees “do not have to be working the same pattern each month, but each short-time working arrangement must cover a minimum period of seven days”.
-This suggests that you can claim for a different amount of unworked hours each week, subject to the employee working at least 33% of their usual hours.
+The factsheet for the JSS Open says that employees “do not have to be working the same pattern each month, but each short-time working arrangement must cover a minimum period of seven days”.
+This suggests that you can claim for a different amount of unworked hours each week, subject to the employee working at least 20% of their usual hours.

 What if there’s a local or national lockdown and the employee can’t work at all?

-Under the extension to the JSS, for businesses who are legally required to close their premises as part of local or national restrictions the government will pay 67% of employee wages, up to a maximum of £2,100 a month (employers will need to cover NICs and pension contributions).
+Under the JSS Closed, for businesses who are legally required to close their premises as part of local or national restrictions the government will pay 67% of employee wages, up to a maximum of £2,083.33 a month (employers will need to cover NICs and pension contributions).
 Businesses will only be eligible to claim the grant while they are subject to restrictions and employees must be off work for a minimum of seven consecutive days.
-For more detail, see our article on the JSS extension.
+For more detail, see our article on the JSS extension for closed businesses.

 What if the employee takes holiday?

-This is unclear but we would expect it to be dealt with in the guidance.
-For example, we don’t yet know whether holidays will “count” towards the 33% minimum working hours required under the general JSS or if they will be treated as unworked hours.
+This is unclear but we would expect it to be dealt with in the guidance due at the end of the month.
+For example, we don’t yet know whether holidays will “count” towards the 20% minimum working hours required under the JSS Open or if they will be treated as unworked hours.
 Employers may need to top up holiday pay in some cases to ensure that employees are receiving the correct statutory entitlement.

 What if the employee is sick or under official instruction to self-isolate?